-A simple oil free pie crust that’s vegan, nut free and made using a mix of white and whole wheat flour for a healthier dessert option!
+A simple oil free pie crust that’s vegan, nut free and made using a mix of white (or almond flour) and whole wheat flour for a healthier dessert option!
 It’s incredibly easy to make, and perfect for both sweet and savoury pies!

 Now let’s be clear.
 This is not a flaky, buttery pie crust that you might be used to.
 It is a healthy vegan pie crust!

 But, I promise, it’s delicious and perfectly satisfying for all your pie needs. 🙂